-O-CITY for rail
+O-CITY for railway operators

 Railway operators have to face the growing challenges of ensuring comfort, safety and quality of service while balancing the needs of travellers with the state of their ageing infrastructure and profitability.